 All current members of the NAMI Board consider themselves to be persons who have or have had lived experience with serious mental illness, or parents or other relatives, including civil partners thereof.

-Bylaws amendment proposals and resolutions:
+Bylaws amendment proposals and resolutions

-For consideration at the 2018 NAMI Annual Convention, proposed resolutions and proposed amendments to NAMI Bylaws must be sent to the NAMI office by return-receipt mail and received by NAMI no later than April 1, 2018.
-Proposed amendments to the NAMI Bylaws must be submitted in amendment form.
-For guidance on making submissions, please contact us at email@example.com.
+For consideration at the 2019 NAMI Annual Convention, proposed amendments to NAMI Bylaws and proposed resolutions must be sent to the NAMI Office by return-receipt mail to be received by NAMI no later than March 24, 2019